 For more information on dry eye syndrome, click here.

 Diabetic retinopathy is an eye disease that affects people who have diabetes.
 The condition occurs when high blood sugar levels damage the blood vessels in the retina.

 There are two main stages of diabetic retinopathy:

 Non-proliferative diabetic retinopathy (NPDR) is the early stage of diabetic retinopathy and many people with diabetes have already been diagnosed.
-With NPDR, the retina swells when small blood vessels bleed causing swelling in the retina and macula.
+With NPDR, small blood vessels bleed causing swelling in the retina and macula.
 Another origin of NPDR is when the blood vessels in the retina close, causing macular ischemia.
 This causes blood to be blocked from reaching the macula.

 Proliferative diabetic retinopathy (PDR) is the more advanced stage of the disease.
 This phase occurs when the retina begins to produce new blood vessels, also referred to as neovascularization, which bleed into the vitreous.
 Less bleeding produces fewer dark floaters, but more bleeding could block all your vision.
 The new vessels can form scar tissue leading to complications with the macula or even a detached retina.
 PDR is a serious condition and can lead to both central and peripheral vision loss.